shownu/harmonics/readme.txt

 ## data conversion

-consolidate_harmonics.py TO SHOW TRUE HARMONICS EVERY 8 TIME PERIODS s0_json_to_csv.py OR octave_json_to_csv.py TO CONVERT JSON TO CSV get_max_values.py TO GET MAX LEVEL FOR EACH TIME/BEAM COMBO extract_harmonics.py TO EXTRACT HARMONICS FROM CSV RESULTING FROM S1
+consolidate_harmonics.py TO SHOW TRUE HARMONICS EVERY x TIME PERIODS s0_json_to_csv.py OR octave_json_to_csv.py TO CONVERT JSON TO CSV get_max_values.py TO GET MAX LEVEL FOR EACH TIME/BEAM COMBO extract_harmonics.py TO EXTRACT HARMONICS FROM CSV RESULTING FROM S1